Corphon/SceneIntruderMCP/README.md

 - **CORS Configuration**: Secure cross-origin resource sharing configuration
 - **Input Validation**: Strict user input validation and sanitization

+### 🔐 Data Security & API Key Encryption

+- **AES-GCM Encryption**: API keys are securely encrypted using AES-GCM algorithm before storage
+- **Environment Variable Priority**: API keys are primarily loaded from environment variables (e.g., `OPENAI_API_KEY`)
+- **Encrypted Storage**: When stored in configuration files, API keys are kept in encrypted form in `EncryptedLLMConfig` field
+- **Runtime Decryption**: API keys are decrypted only when needed for API calls
+- **Automatic Migration**: Legacy unencrypted API keys are automatically migrated to encrypted storage
+- **Secure Backward Compatibility**: The system handles transition from unencrypted to encrypted API key storage
+- **Configuration Security**: The encryption key should be set as `CONFIG_ENCRYPTION_KEY` environment variable for optimal security
+- **Fallback Protection**: Includes fallback mechanisms to prevent storing API keys as plain text
+- **Key Derivation**: In absence of environment-provided encryption keys, the system safely derives encryption keys from multiple entropy sources

 ## 🤝 Contributing

 We welcome all forms of contributions!